mSimon12/go_for_beginners/README.md

 ### Slices
 Slices are an abstraction of arrays that allows creating a list without a predefined size.
 The creation of a Slice is similar to Arrays, but without defining the size ``var mySlice []string{}``.
 And to add elements to the Slice we can use the built-in function **append** ``mySlice = append(mySlice, newValue)``.

+### Maps
+Go provide a data structure similar to a Dictionary, where we can save elements as a key, value pair.
+It is provided by the **map** type and a new variable of this type can be declared by using the key map, and specifying the key and value types.
+E. g. ``var myVar = map[string]int`` means the keys must be strings and the values integers.

 ## Loops
 As well as in any language, Go provides a loops for executing code multiple times.
 Although, instead of providing multiple options like **while**, **do-while** and **for-each**, Go have only the **for** loop, which is made in a way that it can be implemented for all representing all the loop types.
 - **Infinite loop:** can be accomplished by declaring the **for** loop without any parameter.